AlexanderPease/cheddar-scheduler/README.md

 A generalizable scheduling algorithm.
-Takes a brute force iteration approach and then determines ideal schedule via value-weightd optimizations.
+Takes a brute force iteration approach and then determines ideal schedule via value-weighted optimizations.

 Implemented for scheduling Cheddar's on-screen talent.